bradymiller/bradymiller.github.io/todo/index.md

 1. Restructuring

 ### OpenEMR Next Release
-1. Removed ubuntu perl dependencies, so will need to build a new version development ubuntu package at some point.
-In this package could also stream line the clone with the `--depth 1` setting.
 1. For next ubuntu package, don't secure files needed for install if auto-configuration was not done.(low priority)